prisma/prisma1/README.md

 To setup Prisma, you need to have [Docker](https://www.docker.com) installed.
 Run the following command to get started with Prisma:

 ```
-prisma init hello-world
+prisma1 init hello-world
 ```

-> If you don't want to use Docker to host the Prisma server as a database proxy, be sure to check out the new [Prisma Framework](https://github.com/prisma/prisma) which removes the need for the Prisma server.
+> If you don't want to use Docker to host the Prisma server as a database proxy, be sure to check out the new [Prisma 2.0](https://github.com/prisma/prisma) which removes the need for the Prisma server.

 The interactive CLI wizard now helps you with the required setup: